IBM/AutoXAI4Omics/MANUAL.md

 * `merge_classes`: This is a dictionary where the key is the new class and the value is a list of values that will be converted into the key.
 So `{"X": ["A", "B"]}` will convert all "A" and "B" labels into "X" labels.
 Uses the column defined in `target`.
 Only relevant for classification.

 ### Gene expression data pre-processing parameters
-Examples of usage of these parameters is available in gene_exp_regression.json:
+Examples of usage of these parameters is available in file: gene_exp_regression.json
 * `expression_type`: Format of gene expression data, choices are 'FPKM', 'RPKM', 'TMM', 'TPM', 'Log2FC', 'COUNTS', 'OTHER'.
 Note that the different gene expression data types are all filtered as per the selected rules below, however, they have different pre-filtering steps;
     * if you specify “COUNTS” then we convert count data to TMM values before filtering
     * if you specify “FPKM”, “RPKM”, “TPM” or “TMM” these go directly into filtering